 Section 4.
 Notice.
 Written or electronic notice stating the day, place, and hour of the meeting, and the purpose if a special meeting, shall be communicated to each member not fewer than thirty days preceding the meeting.

 Section 5.
 Quorum and Manner of Acting at Members Meeting.
-At the annual meeting of the members, an attendance of one-fifth (1/5) of all regular Members who are persons entitled to vote as specified in Section 4 of Article I shall constitute a quorum for the transaction of business.
+At the annual meeting of the members, an attendance of one-tenth (1/10) of all voting members as specified in Section 1 of Article I shall constitute a quorum for the transaction of business.

 Section 6.
 Powers of Members.
 The members shall have all powers of the corporation, save and except those given the directors.
 Without limiting the generality of the foregoing, the members may at any time, with or without cause, (1) remove any director and name a successor to serve on the board and/or (2) remove any officer of the corporation.

 Section 7.
 The board of directors shall also have power to arrange for joint sessions from time to time with organizations functioning in religious publishing, communications, public relations, and related fields.

 Section 1.
 Composition and General Powers of Directors.
 The affairs of the corporation shall be managed by its board of directors.
 Directors need not be residents of any particular state but must be members of the corporation.
 The directors shall derive their power from and be elected by the members of the corporation.
 There shall be six (6) directors on the board of directors of this corporation and they shall be chosen and qualified as follows: president, president-elect, secretary, treasurer, and two (2) advisors.

 Any reference herein to “the board of directors” has reference to the six (6) persons thus elected, qualified and constituted.
 See other portions of these Bylaws for manner of election.